salesforcecli/plugin-user/messages/password.generate.md

 Starting in Summer '26, this command will fail if you specify a password length below 20.
 For now, the command is generating a password of length 20 instead of the requested length.

+# defaultingToComplexity3Password

+Starting in Summer '26, this command will fail if you specify a password complexity below 3.
+For now, the command is generating a password of complexity 3 instead of the requested complexity.

 # scratchFeaturesUrl

 see https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file_config_values.htm